 A common variation on this trope is "leaving to make their fortune in the wide world", either by becoming a star or joining the military.
 It usually highlights the character getting on the bus as a wide-eyed naif who has no idea what the real world is like.
 If the medium is lighthearted, the naif will meet all the weirdos on the bus, and make friends or at least see them in as optimistic a light as possible.
 If the medium is more serious (or even Darker and Edgier), the naif will sit uneasily beside the oddballs or try to pretend they're not off-putting and unnerving.

-Since the early 2000s, bus ridership as well as the image of bus transportation has increased positively.
-Compounding factors such as reinvestment in service, a newly-found focus on environmentalism, Millenials postponing getting their drivers license, as well as an aging baby boomer population reluctant to drive have all contributed to increasing ridership.
+Since the early 2000s, bus ridership, as well as the image of bus transportation, has increased positively.
+Compounding factors such as reinvestment in service, a newly-found focus on environmentalism, Millennials postponing getting their drivers license, as well as an aging baby boomer population reluctant to drive, have all contributed to increasing ridership.
 To some extent even intercity bus travel has shed its prior image; legacy operators like Greyhound as well as new entrants such as Megabus compete on factors such as internet availability and express routes that don't stop in every farming village with three people.

 While buses are most commonly portrayed in a negative light, other modes of public transportation have been derided before.
 Additionally, this trope focuses on a US-centric viewpoint of public transportation; as for various reasons buses have historically been viewed in a more positive light in other nations, this trope tends to be downplayed or outright nonexistent in fiction originating from outside the United States.